Dietitian: Educational Requirements

 A career in nutrition requires significant formal education.
 Learn about the degree programs, job duties and licensure to see if this is the right career for you.

 Dietitians, or nutritionists, are health care professionals who develop and supervise diet programs that improve public health.
-You will need a bachelor's degree in dietetics and licensure for entry level positions; master's degrees are recommended for advancement.
+Dietitians generally need a bachelor's degree in dietetics or a related field.
+Most states require dietitians to be licensed.
+Master's degrees are recommended for advancement.

 |Required Education||Bachelor's degree; master's degree recommended for advancement|

 |Other Requirements||Licensure required for most states; certification also available|

 The minimum requirement for a career in dietetics is a bachelor's degree; however, some dietitians hold graduate degrees.
 There were 279 bachelor's and 18 master's degree programs approved by the Dietetic Association's (ADA) Commission on Accreditation for Dietetics Education (CADE) in 2009 (www.eatright.org).

 Dietitians must hold at least a bachelor's degree in dietetics, nutrition or another health science field.
 Some colleges and universities offer Bachelor of Science in Dietetics programs comprised of didactic curricula approved by the ADA.
 These 4-year degree programs provide classroom instruction in clinical dietetics and qualify students for entry into a supervised practicum or internship.
 Core courses may include human nutrition, experimental foods, medical nutrition therapy, food service organization and quantity food production.